A tough nut

 For a long time botanists and biologists argued whether the walnut really was a nut.
 Until recently it was still classified among drupes, together with cherries and apricots.
 Meanwhile it has been accepted as a botanical nut because the green husk around the hard shell does not consist of part of the blossoms, but is formed by part of the foliage.

 Its great canopy makes the walnut tree appear hardier than it actually is.
 The reason stems from its origin.
 Native to the region between the Black Sea, the Caspian Sea and the Persian Gulf, the walnut tree prefers a mild climate.
-Our harsh weather can be dangerous to this tree because it is very light-demanding and extremely sensitive to the cold.
-If late frost damages the blossom in April, there won't be any nuts that year.
+Harsh weather can be dangerous to this tree because it is very light-demanding and extremely sensitive to the cold.
+If late frost damages the blossoms, there won't be any nuts that year.